Kwiebs/Forpetswithlove/exampleSite/content/english/blog/5-Must-Have-Supplies-for-Your-New-Puppy-A-Complete-Checklist.md

 ---
 Bringing home a new puppy is an exciting and rewarding experience.
 However, as a new pet owner, it can be challenging to know exactly what supplies you need for your furry friend.
 To help make your shopping easier, we've put together a complete checklist of the 5 must-have supplies for your new puppy.

+*Disclosure: As an Amazon Associate, ForPetsWithLove earns from qualifying purchases.
+We only recommend products we trust.*

 ## 1. [High-Quality Puppy Food](https://amzn.to/3Y2lhtQ)

 The first and most important item on your puppy supply checklist should be [High-Quality Puppy Food](https://amzn.to/3Y2lhtQ).
 Puppies have specific dietary needs that are different from adult dogs, so it's crucial to choose a food that is specifically formulated for puppies.
 Look for a brand that contains high-quality ingredients such as protein, whole grains, and vegetables.
 It's also important to choose a food that is appropriate for your puppy's breed, age, and size.